kvalle/writings/original-lisp.md

 ## Completing the language

-Alle these functions are all nice and well, but one thing is still lacking.
+These functions are all nice and well, but one thing is still lacking.
 One of the central concepts in Lisp is that *code is data*, and vice versa.
 We already have `quote` which enables us to convert code into lists, but we still need some way to evaluate lists as if they were Lisp code again.